-This March, North Lake College students will travel by bus to visit landmarks of the American Civil Rights Movement as part of the college’s first-ever Civil Rights Field Trip.
-The trip takes place March 21-24, with stops in Birmingham and Montgomery, Alabama, and Jackson, Mississippi.
-Students enrolled in certain ENGL, PSYC, ECON, PHIL, and HIST (view poster) courses can earn college credit for participating in the field trip.
+This April, North Lake College students will travel by bus to visit landmarks of the American Civil Rights Movement as part of the college’s second Civil Rights Tour.
+The trip takes place April 2-5, with stops in Birmingham, Montgomery, and Selma, Alabama and Jackson, Mississippi.
+Students enrolled in certain ENGL, PSYC, ECON, PHIL, and HIST courses (listed at the end of this post) can earn extra credit for participating in the field trip.
 All currently enrolled NLC students can sign up to participate.

 This trip is an opportunity to learn outside the classroom walls — by walking through the scenes of iconic moments in the civil rights struggle, visiting some of our nation’s foremost historical museums and memorials, and studying with instructors who are passionate about American history.

-Before the trip begins, a series of associated Civil Rights Field Trip seminars will take place on NLC’s Central Campus.
-These seminars are open to all members of the campus community.
-The schedule is listed below.
+Before the trip begins, a series of associated Civil Rights Tour Seminars will take place on NLC’s Central Campus.
+The schedule is below.
+These seminars are free and open to all members of the campus community, even if you’re not taking the tour.